 - Do you have a chimney cap?
 While it might make things more difficult for him to squeeze down the chimney, chimney caps also keep animals and other debris from getting into the chimney.
 If you don’t have a chimney cap, you should get one up soon!
 Don’t worry, Santa’s magic powers will still let him slip in!

 - Is your flashing adequate?
 Flashing is placed around the chimney to prevent leaks.
 It keeps water from getting between the chimney and roof.
 You definitely want to make sure your flashing is checked before we get hit with any snow.

-- Is the mortar on your chimney in tact?
+- Is the mortar on your chimney intact?
 The mortar is what holds bricks together in brick chimneys.
-Mortar can deteriorate over time, so be sure that you have it checked every few years.
+Mortar can deteriorate over time, so be sure that you have it checked every so often.

 Take a look inside the chimney.
 Is it clean?
 Are there any nests?
 Often, buildup accumulates inside the chimney.
 Also check to see if there are loose, missing or crumbling tiles.